OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 During the learning process, the computer (the machine) will try _**all**_ the possible combinations of weights and bias on _**all**_ the data of the training data set, calculate the cumulated error, and determine what weights-and-bias combination has the lowest cumulated error, the best accuracy.

-Determination of this minimal/smallest error is an important key of an efficient machine learning process.
+Determination of this minimal/smallest error is a _major_ key of an efficient machine learning process.

 Obviously, the more input data you can have, the more precise your training can be.